-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JUUNI 2008
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JUUNI 2008

 Tallinn Card recommends in June05.06.2012

 Long and warm summer’s days are perfect for strolling around the town looking for adventurous places with friends or family.
 Let Tallinn Card guide you to the best town museums, excursions, sights, shops and entertainment venues.
 June is perfect for all kinds of open air activities:

 This museum takes you back in time to old rural Estonia.
 The vast, forested park is filled with thatched, 18-20th-century farm buildings, windmills, a wooden chapel and a village school, with staff demonstrating how people lived and worked in times past.

 The museum is an ideal place for families to take a picnic and escape from city life.
 Fun family-oriented theme fairs take place where traditions are passed on to the younger generation through games, songs and dances.
 The vast open space is ideal for outdoor past times for families with children of all ages.
 The vast museum just celebrated its 55th birthday with the opening of a village shop Lau offering goods from the past.
 On June 23 when everybody in Estonia is celebrating Midsummer Day make your way to Rocca al Mare to take part in the event.
 Enjoy a bonfire, a band and traditions, with a feast of midsummer foods.